db

 properties to update with primary keys

-options DBRequestOptions <optional>
+options DbRequestOptions <optional>

 Example

-const { err, data } = await db.aput("bk_user", { id: '123', login: 'test', name: 'test' })
+const { err, data } = await db.aput("users", { id: '123', login: 'test', name: 'test' })

-(static) aquery(req) → {Promise}
+(async, static) aquery(req) → {Promise}

 Description: